jadaliha/funsql/README.md

 validatorZQ = functions.validatorZ(col='job_type', tbl='public.users')
 validatorZQ

-# this executes the query and return a pandas dataframe
+# this executes the query and returns a pandas dataframe
 validatorZQ()

 # you may use padnas.plot to visualize the results
 validatorZQ().plot(x='job_type', y='count',kind = 'bar')
 ```
----

 The `readTemplates` function takes a SQL-like file as an argument and returns a Python object hosting function that can be called with parameters to replace placeholders in the template and execute a query against a Postgres database (which is defined with the `Hook`).
 The package has syntax highlighting to help you understand the queries that led to the results.